allenwang-git/MiLAB-Cheetah-Software/README.md

 *Email: dbdxwyn@163.com*

 ## Introduction
 Based on [MIT-Cheetah-Software](https://github.com/mit-biomimetics/Cheetah-Software) open-source project, we developed this repository which contains the Robot and Simulation software for our MiLAB quadruped robot.
-For a getting started guide, see [Getting Started](https://github.com/AWang-Cabin/MiLAB-Cheetah-Software/blob/master/documentation/getting_started.md).

 * The **common** folder contains the common library with dynamics and utilities
 * The **resources** folder will contain data files, like CAD of the robot used for the visualization